luajunan/DSA4262-ateam/Training and predicting pipeline/readme.md

 - Our finetuned model already exists in `./models`, so you may run this without training a model yourself.

-## 5. To test our pipeline, you may use our `small_testset` which will run faster than the full dataset, but poorer performance is to be expected.
+## 5. To test our pipeline, you may use our `small_testset` which will run faster than the full dataset, but poorer performance may be expected.

 `$ python model_training_lgb.py small_testset/data_train.json small_testset/info_train.info`